Wealth defense industry: Stages and Geopolitical context

 Lena Ajdacic of Amsterdam University has described Wealth Defense as having three distinct strategies and also uncover marked differences across countries.
 In 2017, Jeffery Winters of Harvard University's American Society for Political and Legal Philosophy, identified Liberal Democracy as being complicit in the Wealth Defense Industry.
+In 2023, the Cambridge journal "Perspectives on Politics" reported that over 11% of the world’s billionaires have held or sought political office, and have a strong track record of winning elections, and lean to the right ideologically.

 Mechanisms

 Shell companies and tax havens are cited as being mechanisms the Wealth Defense Industry.
 It is claimed by Collins that Wealth Defense is not emotionally healthy for either party involved, in a Rolling Stone article he is quoted as saying; "These are people who are at the end of their professional careers, who are now looking back over what they’ve done and are saying, “Jeez, what have I done here?
 All I’ve done is help the richest people in society get a larger share of the pie.”
 According to Dedrick Asante-Muhammad of the National Community Reinvestment Coalition, the discriminatory policies and practices of the wealth defense industry have contributed to causing people of color to fall behind economically.
+According to an IRS report provided to the Senate Finance Committee, 1.4 million wealthy Americans have not lodged tax returns during the years 2017 - 2020, reportedly withholding up to $65.7 billion dollars in revenue from the American government.
+It is understood that this practice is done consciously, as a means of defunding the IRS.